MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

 ---
 # Displaying Lists in an Indented Hierarchy

-This article explains how to indent records in a list.  display records in a parent-child structure This structure can help organize the list and make it more readable for the user.
+This article explains how to indent rows in a list, displaying records in a parent-child structure.
+This structure can help organize the list and make it more readable for the user.

 There are two kinds of indented hierarchy lists: fixed and collapsible.
-In a fixed hierarchy, indented rows are always shown.
+In a fixed hierarchy, rows that are indented are always shown.
 In a collapsible, users can collapse and expand parent rows to show and hide child records.

 #### Sample table and page